connervieira/Predator/DOCUMENTATION.md

             - Example: `AAA0000`
         - Next, you'll be asked for the time and date that the specified video recording started.
             - This preference takes the following format: YYYY-mm-dd HH:MM:SS
-            - This preference is optional but will enabled the GPX file setting which grants the ability to correlate license plates to physical GPS locations.
+            - This preference is optional but will enabled the GPX file setting, which grants the ability to correlate license plates to physical GPS locations.
                 - If you wish to correlate license plates to location data from a GPX file, simply place the GPX file in the working directory, then enter its file name at the prompt.
 Otherwise, leave it blank.
         - Finally, you'll be asked for the file name of a GPX file containing location information relevant to the video file you've specified.
             - This setting is optional, but supplying a GPX file with location data allows Predator to pin-point physical locations for each license plate it detects.